newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/animal-shelter-cds.md

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }

-A CDS registration certificate, valid for one year.
+A CDS registration certificate sent to your mailing address, valid for 1 year.

 :::